woodser/monero-ts/README.md

 # Monero JavaScript Library

-A Node.js library for creating Monero applications using RPC and WebAssembly bindings to [monero v0.17.3.2 'Oxygen Orion'](https://github.com/monero-project/monero/tree/v0.17.3.2).
+A JavaScript library for creating Monero applications using RPC and WebAssembly bindings to [monero v0.18.0.0 'Flourine Fermie'](https://github.com/monero-project/monero/tree/v0.18.0.0).

+* Supports browser and Node.js applications using WebAssembly.
 * Supports wallet and daemon RPC clients.
-* Supports client-side wallets in Node.js or the browser using WebAssembly.
 * Supports multisig, view-only, and offline wallets.
 * Wallet types are interchangeable by conforming to a [common interface](https://moneroecosystem.org/monero-javascript/MoneroWallet.html).
 * Uses a clearly defined [data model and API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.